cbreland/case-scraper/README.md

 ```
 ### Configuring the `launch.json` File

   This file starts the main entrance point for the program.
 The arguments under `"args"` can be changed based on your directive and instructions from Public Digital.
-This example `launch.json` file is for Lorain County in Ohio denoted by the `--county` and `--state` arguments.
+This example `launch.json` file is for Lorain County in Ohio, denoted by the `--county` and `--state` arguments.
 The `-y` can be passed in a comma-separated style to include the first year, the starting case number, and the end case number.
 Use `None` if the end case number is unknown.
 The `--update_crawl_status` flag will be removed in the future and should not be changed.

   All of these arguments will be translated and added as instance variables on the `CaseScraper` class in `/app/case_scraper/spiders/county/scraper.py`.
 This will be your base 'Spider' used to create your scraper.
 Do not change the name of this Class.

   In the next section, we will go over how to use this `CaseScraper` to scrape, parse, and send scraped case data to Public Digital's server.